 Not only are aglaonema plants beautiful, there are very easy to grow, even if you are a novice gardener.

 This tropical foliage plant, also known as the Chinese evergreen, is one of the most durable houseplants you can have.
 As long as they are warm enough, they will tolerate poor light, dry air and drought.

 Caring for Your Aglaonema

-- Light: Your Chinese evergreen does well in anything from low to indirect light.
-The pink veined variety is one of the few pink plants that can tolerate low light.
+- Light: Your Chinese evergreen does well in anything from low to bright, indirect light.
+The pink-veined variety is one of the few pink plants that can tolerate low light.

-- Fertilizer: Feed older Chinese evergreens a couple of times a year with water-soluble houseplant fertilize.
+- Fertilizer: Feed older Chinese evergreens a couple of times a year with water-soluble houseplant fertilizer.